MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 Normally, an inactive cell might be dry or explicitly disabled (idomain).
 With Newton, dry cells remain active.

-Of the flow model, PRT knows only what the FMI or exchange tells it.
-This includes heads, flows and the active grid region, but not whether Newton is on, where boundary packages are, or even which boundary packages are present.

-Tracking and termination decisions must therefore be made without regard to options or packages, strictly on the basis of information like

-1) a cell's active status
-2) whether the cell is dry
-3) whether the cell has outgoing flow across any face
-4) whether the particle is dry (above the water table)
-5) the particle's prior path

 ## The approach

 Release-time and tracking-time considerations are described (and implemented) separately.